potatolain/depths/README.md

 ## Magfest?

 This game appeared at magfest 2020!
 As such, I made some new enhnacements to the game to make it more interesting.
-The original version is still available on my site and the Ludum Dare page.
-This version became the final version in the `release` branch.
+The original Ludum Dare version is still available on my site and the Ludum Dare page.
+(As well as in the `master` branch) Changes since then have been made to the `release` branch.

 # A Note on git history